Fort Steele, British Columbia: CP Railway

 Robert Galbraith, who owned much of the land around Fort Steele, sold a key part of his Joseph's Prairie holdings to Colonel James Baker in 1885.

 The B.C.
 Southern was a Canadian Pacific Railway (CP) subsidiary.
 In constructing westward from the Crowsnest Pass, many assumed that Fort Steele, the only suitable place of any substance, would be the divisional point.
 The simple story was that Colonel James Baker willingly gave CP every second townsite lot and the railyard land from his Joseph's Prairie property, knowing he would profit from the development of Cranbrook.
-Robert Galbraith refused to make a similar concession for a line passing though Fort Steele.
+Robert Galbraith refused to make a similar concession for a line passing through Fort Steele.
 The deeper story is that a syndicate, which included Baker and Galbraith, acquired land from them at both locations.
 By the mid-1890s, the public believed the railway would pass through each location, which increased buyer demand for subdivision lots.
 In 1898, the railway track crossed the Kootenay River at Wardner, bypassing Fort Steele on the way to Cranbrook.

 The Kootenay Central Railway (KCR) was a CP subsidiary.
 The northward advance of the rail head from Colvalli was near Fort Steele in August 1914.
 That November, the last spike was driven near the north end of Columbia Lake.
 Through train service commenced in January 1915.

 In 1931, the twice weekly service was reduced to once weekly.

 In the early 1970s, the creation of the Lake Koocanusa reservoir behind the Libby Dam necessitated the removal of the Wardner bridge and rerouting the respective track across the Kootenay on the replacement rail bridge built in 1970 at Fort Steele.